0 Helpful / 1 Not

 Pros: This is the only full course in Missoula that is open year around.
 It has quite a few elevation changes and beautiful views of the Missoula Valley.
 Signs, when there, were good and trails fairly easy to follow.
 I liked that included with the usual long downhill holes was one longer, steep uphill hole.

-Cons: Tees are often very loosely defined with no set line or box, altho there are some new looking boxes that were very nice.
-Definately a RHBH bias course with some very bushy roughs and holes on steeper hillsides where long roll away are not uncommon.
+Cons: Definately a RHBH bias course with some very bushy roughs and holes on steeper hillsides where long roll away are not uncommon.
 Use bright discs and expect to spend some time looking.

 There are some tighter holes with trees but for most part is fairly open.

 Other Thoughts: I liked this course alot and enjoyed playing with the locals that showed me around.
-Despite liking it I felt with the lack of defined boxes and signs I couldn't rate it higher.
+Improvements bring it up to a solid 4 for me.
+I make it to Missoula once a year and I have really grown to like this challenging mountain course.
 I will be playing more in future and will gladly revisit rating as improvements continue.
-A nice mountain course I would recommend playing if in area.
+A very nice mountain course I would recommend playing if in area.

 Directions on site are accurate but it is deceptively far south of I90 and first right off highway 93 comes up suddenly.